 Samuel was a member of the Literary Club founded by Samuel Johnson in 1783, and attended his funeral the following year.

 In 1783 Samuel delivered a charge to the clergy in his Archdeaconry, in which he began a protracted and fierce public debate with Joseph Priestley, the discoverer of oxygen.
 Priestley denied that early Christians had held the doctrine of the Trinity.
 Samuel's detailed rebuttal of this claim brought him the patronage of Edward Thurlow, Lord Chancellor of Great Britain.
 Setting out from a friend's house for a solitary journey, Edward Thurlow had asked for a book to read, and had been given a copy of Samuel's Letters to Priestley that happened to be lying on a table.
 He found in Samuel a kindred spirit, and in 1787 procured his collation to a prebendal stall in Gloucester Cathedral, and the following year his elevation to the Bishopric of St Davids in South Wales.
-From St Davids Samuel was successively translated, first to Rochester (1793), when he also became Dean of Westminster, and finally to St Asaph (1802) in North Wales.
+From St Davids Samuel was successively translated, first to Rochester (1793), when he also became Dean of Westminster and Dean of the Order of the Bath, and finally to St Asaph (1802) in North Wales.

 In 1783 and 1784, Samuel took a prominent part against Sir Joseph Banks, then President of the Royal Society, in an acrimonious dispute about the management of the Society.
 It is frequently said that Samuel withdrew from the Society as a result of this dispute, but its records show this to be incorrect.